samply/laplace-rs/README.md

 	    false, // A flag indicating whether zero counts should be obfuscated.
 	    ObfuscateBelow10Mode::Ten, // 0 - return 0, 1 - return 10, 2 - obfuscate using Laplace distribution and rounding
-	    ROUNDING_STEP, // The granularity of the rounding.
-	    &mut rng, // A secure random generator for seeded randomness.
+	    ROUNDING_STEP, // The granularity of the rounding. clamping_domain, // Optional clamping of the Laplace distributions's domain &mut rng, // A secure random generator for seeded randomness.
 	)?;